 - Student and staff agency

-Groups in these sessions worked together to address the current DEI situation in their school and then determined what could be done to enhance key areas of development in DEI policies and initiatives in those six areas.
+Groups in these sessions worked together to address the current Diversity, Equity and Inclusion situation in their school and then determined what could be done to enhance key areas of development in Diversity, Equity and Inclusion policies and initiatives in those six areas.

 What are the next steps for the IB and for the task force?